AneezAmja/notesbyaneez/README.md

 * **lib:** Central repository for your application's Dart codebase.
 Within this folder, you'll find the essential components that define your app's user interface, manage its state, and handle business logic.

+## Future features
+ - [ ] Add in the feature to group notes
+ - [ ] Allow users to favourite their notes
+ - [ ] Add in functionality to have a WYSIWYG

 ## Contributing